 My Beat Rate Calculator Spreadsheet file for Excel, which you can purchase, not only shows the fundamental frequency of every pitch from 1 to 88 but it also shows the coincident partials and their beat rates, for just about every equally tempered interval that a piano tuner might ever want to listen to, when perfecting their tuning — fifths, fourths, major thirds, minor thirds, major sixths, minor 6ths, and 10ths (major third plus an octave).
 The beat rates for intervals that consist of an interval plus an octave can be easily determined by consulting the chart for the interval without the added octave.
 You can see the coincident partials and beat rates for each interval from one end of the piano to the other (covering more than eight 12-tone equally tempered octaves), not just for an octave of intervals in a "temperament octave." (scroll down a bit to see about getting a free sample).
 For example you will have 84 beat rates for 84 major thirds, progressing from A0-C1 to A7-C8, not just the 9 major thirds progressing from F3-A3 to C#4-F4.
 The chart will show you whether each interval is expanded or contracted.
 And if there is some interval that you want a chart of partials and beat rates for, that the spreadsheet file doesn't already have, I will add that on, at no extra charge.
 Here is how to purchase: scroll down.

-The spreadsheet has been confirmed to work with Excel 2003 and 2007, and in Windows XP and Windows 7.
+The spreadsheet has been confirmed to work with Excel 2003, 2007, and 2016, and in Windows XP, Windows 7, and Windows 10.
 The instruction sheet opens with Microsoft Word or Open Office.
 If you area unsure whether it will work with your operating system, download the free sample spreadsheet below.
 If the free sample works, the full spreadsheet will work.

 If you change the value of A49 (A4) from 440 hz to a lower or higher value, you will be able to see how all the fundamental pitches, and consequently all the coincident partials, and all their beat rates, will be changed — all 7 pages of changes (each interval has its own page).
 Each page has 73 to 85 intervals, 146 to 170 partials, and 73 to 85 beat rates — they are all re-calculated almost instantaneously.
 This could be useful if you want to tune an instrument to equal temperament, without first raising its pitch to standard pitch, that is, when doing a "pitch raise" on the piano, raising its pitch to standard pitch in steps, or if you want to tune a historic instrument that was designed to sound and work best at a lower pitch, such as A49 = 430 hz, instead of at the contemporary standard of A49 = 440 hz.